 You can recycle all the cardboard, cans and packets the products arrive in by popping it in your standard household recycling bin.
 Please remeber to rinse before you add them to your recycling bin.

 Majority of our frozen food packaging can be recycled.
 Our nuggets, bones and chunks bags can all be washed and added to your local recycling point.
 The 400g and 300g home prepare blocks can be recycled where facilities exist.

 All our dog and cat food cans, which are made from steel and can typically be added to your household recycling bin for collection.

 All cardboard outer packaging for our dog and cat food pouches.

 Subscribe to our newsletter and get the best recommendations from our experts and our best discounts for your pet.

 We have recently signed up to the On-Pack Recycling Labels scheme.
 This will help you understand which parts of the packaging can be recycled.
 Expect to see these labels on our products soon.

-The blue gel packs that keep the product frozen contain a saline fluid which can be emptied down the sink safely.
+The gel packs that keep the product frozen contain a saline fluid that can be emptied down the sink safely.

 Once snipped, the gel packs can be recycled in the supermarket carrier bag recycling points or at local recycling centres.